 So, what should you do to get their attention and drive them through your sales funnel?

-In modern times, digital marketing and technology are vital to targeting new prospects.
+In modern times, digital marketing and technology are vital to targeting new prospects, as well as staying in front of existing customers to drive repeat and referral business.
 Let’s talk about the best methods you can use to win market share and achieve long-term success.

 Building a mortgage lead funnel

 There are many routes you can take to generate leads for your mortgage company.
 A popular method is to buy lead lists.
 This is where you purchase a long list of names and phone numbers from a lead generation company and make your rounds cold calling.